Lani Cayetano: Mayor of Taguig (2022–present)

 In 2022, Cayetano ran for Mayor of Taguig and eventually won, earning her fourth term.
-Her fourth term saw the transfer of the Embo barangays from Makati to Taguig, following the Supreme Court of the Philippines's 2023 ruling in favor of Taguig in the decades-long boundary dispute, thereby expanding the city's jurisdiction.
+Her fourth term saw the territorial expansion of Taguig due to the transfer of the Embo barangays from Makati, following the Supreme Court of the Philippines's 2023 ruling in favor of Taguig in the decades-long boundary dispute.
+On March 5, 2024, four Makati City Government employees sued Cayetano, city administrator Jose Luis Montales, and other Taguig officials before the Taguig City Prosecutor's Office for illegal detention following the March 1 standoff at Makati Park and Garden (now Taguig People's Park).
+The charges were dismissed later that year due to lack of evidence.

+Cayetano was re-elected in 2025.
+From May to June 2026, she became President of the Senate Spouses Foundation, Inc. while her husband Alan Peter Cayetano was the Senate President.

 Advocacies

 10K Ayuda

 An economic stimulus program that provides to families, alleviating the effects of the pandemic by helping them with loan payments, purchase of daily necessities, and most especially to start/finance a small business that will sustain their livelihood.
 As a result, this will collectively revitalize the economy.

 Regularization and Benefits for Barangay Health Workers

-Since day one, barangay health workers have been denied compensation that matches their crucial role in building the foundation of every Filipino's health — from mothers’ pregnancy, babies’ vaccination, until the nutritional intake of children.
-Now, they have also been risking their own safety to protect their communities from COVID-19.
-Filing measures that will allocate funds to elevate them from volunteer status to job order, contractual, or regular government worker will justly reciprocate the time, effort, and skills they exert in maintaining our citizens’ health.
+Barangay health workers had been denied compensation matching their responsibility towards improving healthcare including natal care, infant vaccinations, and children's nutrition.
+They had also been facing risks working during the COVID-19 pandemic.
+Filing measures that would allocate funds to better compensate them, contractual workers and regular government workers would reciprocate the time, effort, and skills they exert in maintaining our citizens’ health.